 Strenesse collections offer intelligent designs that convey effortlessness.
 High-end materials are paired with first-rate production methods.
 The latest introductions include the ‘Iconic’ program that offers timeless, purist items.
-“They are easy luxury pieces with a soul” says Sabatier.
+“They are easy, luxury pieces with a soul,” says Sabatier.
 This 30-piece program will be available permanently from May and includes blazers made from Italian wool, silk blouses and double-faced coats.
 Colors will range from shades of cream and camel to navy.
 The highest retail prices will be 549 EUR for a blazer, 299 EUR for trousers and 899 EUR for a coat.

 www.strenesse.com